 A Holistic Approach

-We encourage all university/college transfer applicants to complete and submit a Ryerson Supplementary Form.
+We encourage all university/college transfer applicants to complete and submit a TMU Supplementary Form.
 This form provides you with an opportunity to tell us more about yourself, your academic history and why you are interested in joining our community.

 While we take a holistic approach to admission assessment, it’s important to remember that we receive more applications than spaces available.
 The averages/grades required for admission selection to each program are determined on the basis of competition each year.
 Unfortunately, possession of minimum averages and/or grades does not guarantee admission.